 What if you can’t or have to work late?
 This is when chatting and texting with the group you’re going to meet up with is key.
 Remember I mentioned discussing who is going to arrive first and finding out what food stalls your friends are interested in?
 So this is how that works.

-Of course it’s best to arrive early and avoid the lines but to tell you the truth lines start forming at the noodle markets pretty early usually around 6pm.
+Of course it’s best to arrive early and avoid the lines, but to tell you the truth lines start forming at the noodle markets pretty early usually around 5pm.

 Another idea is to bring along a picnic blanket as there are usually plenty of spots on the grass tucked away from the crowd plus there is the rest of Hyde Park open to noodlers.
-Of course you cannot bring alcohol from the noodle markets but you can eat in peace and always return for drinks.
+You cannot bring alcohol from the noodle markets but you can eat in peace and always return for drinks.

 Divide and Conquer

 Divide and conquer the queues by splitting up who waits where.
 Find out if anyone is keen to try want you are after, then simply split up.
 One person waits for drinks and the other gets in line for food.
 (Don’t forget your faithful table scout.)
 Or one person gets in line for dessert instead of drinks unless you’re planning on going back for seconds.
 In that case rise and repeat.
-You don’t have to get the same thing but try two different dishes and share.
-Sharing is caring they say, unless it’s Dai Tai Fung’ssteamed pork dumplings.
+You don’t have to get the same thing, but try two different dishes and share.
+Sharing is caring they say, unless it’s steamed pork soup dumplings.
 You might not want to share those.
 I won’t, just saying.

 7 Food Stalls Worth Queuing For at Sydney’s Noodle Markets

 There is nothing worse than waiting in a long queue at the night noodle markets and then being disappointed with what you get.
 Here is a list of food stalls at the market that I recommend.
-What’s being served by each changes with every year but the restaurants I’ve list have been consistently good each year.
+Please be aware that the later you go to the markets the more like popular dishes will be sold out.
+This year there will be 40 food stalls so heaps to choose from if this happens.

-7. Chat Thai – This is where to go for dessert if you are able to resist the pancakes.
+7. Chat Thai – This is where to go for dessert if you are able to resist the donuts.
 As I mentioned above, sticky rice with mango is my personal fav.

 What’s your favourite food stall at Sydney’s Night Noodle Markets?
 Leave a comment with your recommendation.
 I would love to compare notes!
 Plus it will give me something new to try.